-Bollinger Bands are a popular and useful tool that can still confuse you as a trader if applied incorrectly.
+Bollinger Bands are a popular and useful tool, but they can confuse you as a trader if applied incorrectly.
 Read on to learn everything you need to know about how to use this strategy to your trading advantage!

 A Sword That Cuts Both Ways

-The Digital Options are a ladder style option with expiry every 5 minutes.
-Traders can choose in the money, at the money or out of the money strikes to suit risk preferences.
+Digital Options are a ladder style option with expiry every 5 minutes.
+Traders can choose in the money, at the money, or out of the money strikes to suit risk preferences.

 Support and Resistance

 Bollinger Bands are great tools for finding and confirming support and resistance.
 The best thing about them is that they provide a dynamic support and resistance, once that changes as the market changes.
-When the market is calm the lines move closer together because prices are hovering near a point of equilibrium between buyers and sellers.
-When the market is active the lines move farther apart because prices are volatile and support/resistance zones are shifting.
+When the market is calm, the lines move closer together because prices are hovering near a point of equilibrium between buyers and sellers.
+When the market is active, the lines move farther apart because prices are volatile and support/resistance zones are shifting.
 Volatility is an undeniable part of trading, so it’s important to know how to read it.

-Regardless of their width, these lines can be used as targets for entries and exits, like most tools these indications are best when used in some type of trend following manner.
-If prices are trending higher touches to the lower boundary and to the mid line can be used as trend following support entries, if they are trending lower touches to the upper boundary and the mid line can be used as trend following resistance entries.
+Regardless of their width, bollinger bands can be used as targets for entries and exits.
+Like most tools, these indications are best when used in some type of trend-following manner.
+If prices are trending higher, touches to the lower boundary and to the mid line can be used as trend following support entries.
+Meanwhile, if they are trending lower, touches to the upper boundary and the mid line can be used as trend following resistance entries.

 Multiple Time Frame Analysis